openhab/openhab-google-assistant/README.md

 To ease setting up new devices you can add a room hint: `[ roomHint="Living Room" ]`.

+For devices supporting the OpenClose trait, the attributes `[ discreteOnlyOpenClose=false, queryOnlyOpenClose=false ]` can be configured.
+- discreteOnlyOpenClose defaults to false.
+When set to true, this indicates that the device must either be fully open or fully closed (that is, it does not support values between 0% and 100%).
+An example of such a device may be a valve.
+- queryOnlyOpenClose defaults to false.
+Is set to true for `Contact` items.
+Indicates if the device can only be queried for state information and cannot be controlled.
+Sensors that can only report open state should set this field to true.

+---

 NOTE: metadata is not (yet?) available via paperUI.
 Either you create your items via ".items" files, or you can:
 - add metadata via console: